zulip/zulip/docs/subsystems/schema-migrations.md

     the migration can even continue where it left off, without needing to redo work.
   - **Multi-step migrations**.
-For really big migrations, one wants to split the transition into into several commits that are each individually correct, and can each be deployed independently:
+For really big migrations, one wants to split the transition into several commits that are each individually correct, and can each be deployed independently:

     1. First, do a migration to add the new column to the Message table